Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 September 2025 08.59.29 UTC
+- WIB: Jumat, 19 September 2025 10.06.03 UTC
-- WITA: Jumat, 19 September 2025 09.59.29 UTC
+- WITA: Jumat, 19 September 2025 11.06.03 UTC
-- WIT: Jumat, 19 September 2025 10.59.29 UTC
+- WIT: Jumat, 19 September 2025 12.06.03 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: inspirational
+Kategori: friendship